hikeventures/hikeventures.github.io/_posts/reviews/2013-02-05-hiking-gear-rab-alpine-mircrolight.markdown

 Since the jacket is filled with down it takes much less space in your backpack than a synthetic jacket.
 Alternatively, you may also have a look at the <a href="http://hikeventures.com/gear-review-montbell-u-dot-l-down-parka" target="_self">Montbell UL Down Parka</a> which is a bit lighter than the Rab Microlight Alpine jacket and which is my current down jacket.

----
+{% include banner_ad.html %}

 ## Features
 The Rab Microlight Alpine Jacket weights 345 grams is filled with 140 grams of 750 cuin goose down.

 ---